gsimon2/dramatic-rolls/README.md

 - Visual effects including confetti and more for critical hits
 - Compatible with Dice So Nice! module
 - Configurable settings to fine-tune your experience

+## Game Systems Support
-- Pathfinder 2e support: Trigger effects on critical successes and failures based on degree of success, not just natural 20s and 1s
+- Pathfinder 2e: Trigger effects on critical successes and failures based on degree of success, not just natural 20s and 1s
+- GURPS: Trigger effects on critical successes and failures based on GURPS 4e rules, only for 3d6 rolls with calculated margin of success/failure.

 ## Installation